plogs/church.of.the.asopposedtowhat.com/content/posts/the-ten-truths.md

 1. You can eat, drink and be merry, but not so much if you have to get up and work in the morning.

-1. Before your dad's sperm met your mom's egg, that's what death was like.
+1. Before your dad's sperm met your mom's egg, that's what it was like to be dead.

 1. All things are funny, in context.